JeffreyRuder/tamagotchi/README.md

-# Java/Spark/Velocity File Structure Template
+# Tamagotchi Game

-#### January 5, 2016
+#### January 12, 2016

-#### By Midori Bowen and Jeffrey Ruder
+#### By Chris Siems and Jeffrey Ruder

 ## Description

-This is a template file structure for use in Epicodus Java/Spark/Velocity projects.
+This is a project emulating the popular Tamagotchi toys, circa the late 1990s.

+## Features

+* Name your Tamagotchi
+* Maintain it's food, sleep, and fun levels
+* Food, sleep, and fun levels decrease over time
+* If your Tamagotchi dies, adopt a new healthy one

 ## How To Use

-* Make a directory for your project and initialize a git repository.
-* Pull this file structure template from GitHub: `git pull https://github.com/JeffreyRuder/java-spark-template.git`
+* Pull or clone this repository.

-OR:

-* Fork this repository from GitHub and rename it

-## Please Make This Better

-Please fork this repository and send a pull request if something in here could be better.
+* Make sure you have Gradle and Java installed
+* Navigate to the project's directory and `gradle run`

+## Strategy Guide (for elite players only)

+* A Tamagotchi starts with food, sleep, and fun level at 10.
+* Food, sleep, and fun levels all decrease by 1 every 5 seconds.

 ## Technologies Used